spring-guides/gs-scheduling-tasks/README.md

 }
 ```

+The `@Configuration` annotation provides a signal to Spring that this class contains bean definitions.
+The `@Bean` annotation registers the returned by `userService`.

+## Creating a User Service

 The last step we need to build our application is creating a `UserService` that lets us register new users.
+We can do that by copying the following code into **UserService.java**.

 ```java
 package schedulingtasks;